-During her most recent study weekend at CJBS, Brooke Chadeayne continues to be inspired by her classmates’ community spirit, and enjoyed sharing the Cambridge experience with her family.
+During her most recent study weekend at Cambridge Judge Business School, Brooke Bornick (EMBA 2016) continues to be inspired by her classmates’ community spirit, and enjoyed sharing the Cambridge experience with her family.

 Executive MBA exams at Cambridge are intimidating but this cohort stands together.
 The January cycle kicked off with three hours of exams on Management Science and Financial Reporting and Analysis; the February cycle began with a three-hour exam on Corporate Finance.
 The exams are a mix of quantitative and analytical questions, which are graded by three different professors to ensure integrity of the assessments.